15 Famous Churches in Barcelona Spain You Must Visit

 5. Basilica de Santa Maria del Pi

-The exterior of Basilica de Santa Maria del Pi in Barcelona, Spain with a circular stained glass window
+Gothic stone façade of the Basilica of Santa Maria del Pi in Barcelona, with a massive rose window and groups of visitors outside

 📍 Location: Google Maps